e-e-e/hyper-readings-manager/README.md

 # hyper-readings-manager

-This is library to help manage multiple instances of [hyper-readings](https://github.com/sdockray/hyperreadings).
+This is library to help manage and share multiple instances of [hyper-readings](https://github.com/sdockray/hyperreadings).

 ## Install